 – Today's manufacturing process for lime and cement is outdated and unsustainable, and emissions must be heavily decreased.
 We have rethought and applied innovative technology and knowledge from the ground up to create a net-zero solution that is scalable and has the potential to get started producing "green limestone."

-Industry stakeholders have verified the results, which level up with the standard of 96% in calcination rate, have already gained significant interest from the market.
+Industry stakeholders have verified the results and the technology has gained significant interest from the market.
 Due to the increased market interest, SaltX and ABB have deepened their collaboration for the electrification of the lime industry.
 Carl-Johan Linér, CEO of SaltX comments:

 The innovation will also be used as a charging reactor for SaltX energy storage solutions to increase charging temperatures for increased power and scalability.